 Have you been to LaplandUK before or do you plan on going?
 If you’ve already been I’d love to know what you thought!

 We were given tickets to visit LaplandUK in exchange for this review.
 As always all opinions are my own and I would never recommend a product or experience I don’t truly believe in.
 I know this review is glowing but it’s true – LaplandUK really is worth every single penny!
-Tickets for LaplandUK 2017 are now sold out – if you’d like to be among the first to know about 2018 tickets you can sign up here.
+Remaining tickets for LaplandUK 2018 go on sale at midday on Monday September 17 – for more information click here.